Meddle: Writing

 The final song on the album is the 23-minute "Echoes".
 First performed as "Return of the Son of Nothing" on 22 April 1971 in Norwich, the band spent about three months on the track in three studios (Morgan, AIR and EMI).
 "Echoes" began with a studio experiment involving Richard Wright's piano.
 Wright had fed a single note through a Leslie speaker, producing a submarine-like ping.
 The band tried repeatedly to recreate this sound in the studio but were unsuccessful, and so the demo version was used on what would later become "Echoes", mixed almost exclusively at AIR Studios.
-Combined with David Gilmour's guitar, the band were able to develop the track further, experimenting with accidental sound effects (such as Gilmour's guitar being plugged into a wah-wah pedal back to front, an effect they used live from 1970 for the central section of “Embryo”).
+Combined with David Gilmour's guitar, the band were able to develop the track further, experimenting with accidental sound effects, such as Gilmour's guitar being plugged into a wah-wah pedal back to front (connecting the guitar to the pedal's output and the pedal's input to the amplifier), an effect they used live from 1970 for the central section of “Embryo”.
 Unlike with Atom Heart Mother, the new multi-track capabilities of the studio enabled them to create the track in stages, rather than performing it in a single take.
 The final, 23-minute piece would eventually take up the entire second side of the album.

-"Echoes" also gave its name to the compilation album Echoes: The Best of Pink Floyd, on which a much-edited version of the title track was included.
+"Echoes" also gave its name to the 2001 compilation album Echoes: The Best of Pink Floyd, on which a much-edited version of the title track was included.
 On the compilation, multiple edits throughout the entire song cut the running length of the piece down by some seven minutes.
 Some of the material composed during the creation of Meddle was not used; however, one song would eventually become "Brain Damage", on The Dark Side of the Moon.

 Packaging

 The album's title Meddle is a play on words: a medal, and to interfere.
 Storm Thorgerson of the art-design group Hipgnosis originally suggested a close-up shot of a baboon's anus for the album cover photograph.
 He was overruled by the band, who informed him via an intercontinental telephone call while on tour in Japan that they would rather have "an ear underwater".
 The cover image was photographed by Bob Dowling.
 The image represents an ear, underwater, collecting waves of sound (represented by ripples in the water).

 Thorgerson later expressed dissatisfaction with the cover, claiming it to be his least favourite Pink Floyd album sleeve: "I think Meddle is a much better album than its cover".
 Thorgerson's colleague Aubrey Powell shared his sentiments, saying: "Meddle was a mess.
 I hated that cover.
 I don't think we did them justice with that at all; it's half-hearted."
-The gatefold contains a group photograph of the band (Floyd's last until 1987's A Momentary Lapse of Reason).
+The gatefold contains a group photograph of the band, which would be their last until 1987's A Momentary Lapse of Reason.